Probing horizon scale quantum effects with Love: Love in the Quantum world

 If we separate out the mean value from $\hat{{\textsl k}}$ as ${ \hat{{\textsl k}} = \hat{x} + \hat I} {\textsl k}_q$ then the error takes the simplified following form,

-Note, a knowledge of the quantum state of the body will not only allow to estimate ${\textsl k}_q$ but also $\sigma_{\textsl k}^{\rm Sys}$.
+Note, a knowledge of the quantum state of the body will not only allow estimating ${\textsl k}_q$ but also $\sigma_{\textsl k}^{\rm Sys}$.
 Therefore if the systems do have quantum corrections, to measure its effect we have two observables to measure, namely the ${\textsl k}_q$ and $\sigma_{\textsl k}^{\rm Sys}$.
-Since with EMRI statistical error will be low, it can help us measure the systematic error.
+Since in EMRIs statistical error will be low, it can help us infer the systematic error.

-Note, having an effective relation ${\textsl k}_c \sim 1/|\ln\epsilon|$, where $\epsilon$ is some effective length scale, does not necessarily imply that this relation would hold in terms of the quantum operator.
-If it does hold then it would imply that the mass and the induced quadrupole moment are related to the surface position as,